Introduction and Motivation

 Once the initials have been cut out, the process can be repeated for the pockets.
 At this point you’ll have matching inlays and pockets – more or less…

-The Result: Good, but not Great
+The Result: Good, But Not Great

 One thing you will likely notice after following through the above steps is that the inlays will fit into the pockets, but there will be noticeable gaps.
 If you measure carefully with a caliper, you’ll find that the inlays are a bit small and the pockets a bit big.
-My experience was that the initial results from the CNC router, using the procedure above, were not as good as inlays that I cut and routed by hand, as seen in the photo below (which is even after applying some less satisfactory mitigation attempts like tweaking the bit sizes used to generate the g-code).
+My experience was that the initial results from the CNC router, using the procedure above, were not as good as inlays that I cut and routed by hand, as seen in the photo below (which is even after applying some mitigation attempts like tweaking the bit sizes used to generate the g-code).
 There are a few explanations for the less-than-ideal results, and, fortunately, some very effective solutions.

 Refining the Technique